-Welcome to the series that made hockey masks creepy and summer camps synonymous with violent death.
-Like Jason Voorhees himself, the Friday the 13th franchise is nearly impossible to kill -- and its innumerable sequels continue to put the lives of sexually liberated teens in jeopardy.
-But which of Jason's killing sprees ranks highest among horror aficionados?
-You voted, and the results are in for your favorite Friday the 13th flicks.
+Welcome to the series that made hockey masks creepy and summer camps synonymous with death.
+Like Jason Voorhees himself, the Friday the 13th franchise is nearly impossible to kill — and its innumerable sequels continue to put the lives of sexually liberated teens in jeopardy.
+But which of Jason’s killing sprees ranks highest among horror aficionados?
+You voted and the results are in for your favorite Friday the 13th flicks.

 1. Friday the 13th (1980)

 With gross-out effects that continue to churn stomachs, this opening slice in the slasher series set the tone for future installments.
-We learned that "Cha, cha, cha.
-Ha, ha, ha" is the sound of imminent death, that the greatest danger for sexually active teens is a machete, and that Kevin Bacon's been in a lot of movies.
+We learned that “Cha, cha, cha.
+Ha, ha, ha” is the sound of imminent death, that the greatest danger for sexually active teens is a machete.
 But what really makes the original special?
 A final twist worthy of Psycho.

 2. Friday the 13th Part 2 (1981)

 Before the hockey mask, Jason wore a burlap sack on his head.
 That may not be as cool, but this fashion faux pas doesn’t bother Jason as he follows in the murderous footsteps of his demented mama.
 The first sequel got the franchise in full swing by fleshing out its mythology.
 Face facts: the killing-the-dude-in-a-wheelchair scene took this sequel to the runner-up spot.